handshake-org/urkel/README.md

 ## Backends

-There are currently three different backends:
+There used to be three different backends:

 - `urkel/trie` - A simple base-2 merkelized trie whose design shares
   similarities with earlier work done by [Bram Cohen][3].